Ealimah11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-to display both local and environment variables
+a script to create a local variable